 Pirated software, better known as cracked software, can be suitable transmitters of Ransomware.
 Moreover, the websites where the pirated software is found are more vulnerable to malvertising plus drive-by downloads.

 Also, using pirated software can heighten your vulnerability to ransomware infection.
-That could be explained by the absence of updates of the cracked software from the developer.
+That could be explained by the absence of updates on the cracked software from the developer.
 Therefore, any critical security updates by the developer do not get to you.

 USB drives plus Portable Computers

-It would help if you were very careful of the USB drives plus portable computers that you connect to your devices as they are perfect transmitters of Ransomware.
+It would help if you were very careful of the USB drives plus portable computers that you connect to your devices, as they are perfect transmitters of Ransomware.
 Clicking your devices to infected USB drives plus portable computers can result in Ransomware encrypting your local machine, besides spreading throughout your company’s network.

-Every day you ask yourself how does ransomware spreads?
+Every day you ask yourself, how does ransomware spread?
 Ransomware spreads fast, especially when individuals are not careful about double-checking the suspicious emails and messages they get or the suspicious websites they visit day in day out.
 It would help if you were mindful of the sites you visit, the downloads you allow into your devices, the unknown devices you connect to your devices, and the cunning emails you get.
 Also, look out for pirated software plus suspicious URLs you are directed to click on, and you will be safe.